headshot2017/3dpinball-dc/cd_root/README.txt

 Place game data from 3D Pinball Space Cadet, or from the Space Cadet table in Full Tilt!
-Pinball here
+Pinball here.
+You can also place both games here and you'll be given the choice to select which game you want to play.